LacardLabs/.github/profile/README.md

 - Help expand [status.lacard.ca](https://status.lacard.ca) so every login reflects the health of the fleet.
 - Propose new rituals or tooling in the discussions board—sign-offs welcome from every nameless Lacard.

 The Underlabs are here for operators young, seasoned, and yet to arrive.
-Open a shell, say hello, and build with us.
+Open a shell, say hello, and build with us <3